PrateekKumarSingh/VSCode_Demo/README.md

      **`Install-Script Install-VSCode -Scope CurrentUser; Install-VSCode.ps1`**

-## Why VSCode?
+## Why to use VSCode?
 When I have ISE!
 *   Open source runs on Linux, Mac and Windows
 *   Powershell extension for Visual studio code has been downloaded by 800,000+ times
 *   Version 1.0 has been released in May and its already very popular
-*   Powershell is not only for small tasks and quick automation fixes, and IDE makes it easy to develop complex and detailed automation projects
+*   Powershell is not only for small tasks and quick automation fixes, and IDE makes it easy to develop complex automation projects

 ### A. Features
 1. Syntax highlighting